We Accept Calls 24/7/365

 It is common for the defendant’s intoxication to be a major issue in the DWI trial.
 An experienced DWI attorney knows how to cross-examine witnesses to cast doubt on whether you were intoxicated or not.
 Your attorney will review the case to determine if there is a way to question whether you were drunk or not.

 If you fail the blood or breath test, your driver’s license will probably be suspended for 90 days.
-If you will not take the test after the DWI stop, your license is suspended for six months.
+If you do not take the test after the DWI stop, your license is suspended for six months.
 However, you and your San Marcos DWI attorney can petition the DWI court for an administrative hearing to get your license back while the charges are pending.

 Hiring a DWI attorney to represent you at the administrative hearing to get your license back while the drunk driving charges are pending is strongly recommended.
 You can contest the suspension within 15 days of the DWI arrest.
 Your attorney will offer the best arguments for reinstating your driver’s license.
 If the court grants your petition, you can keep your license while you wait for the administrative hearing.